 - Do use the sharpest scissors you can find to cut leather.

 - Do use the sharpest needle to stitch leather.
-You can get leather needle in your sewing supply store – it is worth it.The machine leather needle has a small triangle shape at the tip which makes it easier to pierce the material.
+You can get leather needle in your sewing supply store – it is worth it.The machine leather needle has a small triangle shape at the tip which makes it easier to pierce the thick material and multiple layers.
+You can ask for a leather needle of size 90/14.

 - Do use the strongest thread to sew leather.
-A nylon thread will be stronger and more suitable than the regular cotton one we use for sewing fabric.
+A nylon thread /100% polyester thread will be stronger and more suitable than the regular cotton one we use for sewing fabric.
+I have read that cotton thread will deteriorate over time in leather because of the oils present in it.

-- Do use a walking foot or teflon non stick foot when sewing leather.
+- Do use a walking foot or teflon non stick foot or a dual feed foot. when sewing leather.
 One trick I have read about is to use scotch tape on the underside of the regular foot to make it non stick, if you donot have the above said feet.

 - Do use soft leather to sew on your home sewing machine.Your machine will thank you.

-- Do get an industrial sewing machine if you are thinking of sewing leather regularly.
+- Do get an industrial sewing machine if you are thinking of sewing leather regularly and want to sew with thick skins.
 The thickness of leather will be impossible to sew through with a home sewing machine, even with the leather sewing needle.

 - Do use binder clips to hold edges together when sewing or cutting leather ; Pins are avoided when sewing with leather as the holes made by pins are very visible and mar the leather.